|Opioid atlas single map||Opioid atlas double map||PHO analysis||Consumer summary (70KB, PDF)|

 The opioids domain of the Atlas of Healthcare Variation gives an overview on the use of opioids, by district health board (DHB), to identify areas of wide variation.

-Update with 2014 and 2015 data
+Update with 2017 data

 - Women were dispensed significantly more strong opioids than men.

 - Of the people receiving a strong opioid, 12.3 percent took the opioid for six or more weeks.
 People aged 65 and over were at least three times more likely to be dispensed a strong opioid for six or more weeks.
 Rates have remained steady since 2012.

 - A ‘weak’ opioid is classed as step 2 of the WHO analgesic ladder.
 In New Zealand the following weak opioids are subsidised: tramadol, codeine and dihydrocodeine.
 Paracetamol with codeine was excluded because it contains a comparatively low dose of codeine.

 - In 2017, an average of 101.4 per 1,000 people in New Zealand received a weak opioid, which is a reduction from 2015 and 2016, where the rate was around 104 per 1,000.
 Despite this reduction, the number of people aged between 25 and 64 dispensed weak opioids has significantly increased by 26 percent since 2011, from 100.7 to 125.4 per 1,000 people in 2017.

 - At all ages, people identifying as European/Other received over twice as many weak opioids compared with Asian peoples.

 - Use increased significantly with age; on average 19 percent of people aged 80 and over received a weak opioid in 2017.

 - Nationally, tramadol was dispensed to fewer people than codeine or dihydrocodeine – 49.3 per 1,000 compared with 63.2 per 1,000.